Yair Haklai/ Wikimedia Commons

 This old stone building was built in 1847 as a service store on the Old Sauk Trail, and it was converted into the Pheasant Branch hotel and tavern in 1852; it may have also been a stop on the Underground Railroad.
 Today it’s home to one of the nicest bars and restaurants in the area, with great steaks and a solid selection of local beers.

 Wyoming’s oldest bar is located in the state’s oldest town, which is today home to a whopping 62 people.
 The town’s historic Miners & Stockmen’s was opened in 1862 and still retains plenty of that old-time charm, with pressed tin ceilings, antique light fixtures, and 35 different types of whiskey.
-For more of America's oldest establishments, check out our guide to the oldest restaurant in every state.
+This is about as rustic as a bar can get, and it's right up there with America's best bars.